shiruimin123/IL2236_project/README.md

 ![verify for figure4A](4A.png)

+The torus reach the saturation earlier than the mesh with the same size, because the bandwidth doesn’t change much but the offered traffic is more.

+There is also a difference that the impact of queueing latency on average latency between torus and mesh network topologies.
+There seems to be no obvious impact in torus.
+That could be due to their inherent structural differences.

+In a torus network, data can be sent in multiple directions and there are multiple paths to get from one point to another.
+Therefore, if one path becomes congested (increasing queueing latency), it can significantly impact the average latency of the entire network, as data may need to be rerouted through less optimal paths.

+On the other hand, in a mesh network, each node is connected to every other node, providing more direct paths for data transfer.
+This implies that even if a particular node experiences increased queueing latency, it has a relatively lower impact on the average latency for the entire network, as data can be rerouted through numerous other direct paths.

 **B. (Latency histogram) Draw latency histogram when offered traffic is at 30% of network capacity for the simulations in A).
 Please note that the maximum offered traffic is equivalent to ideal throughput which you can calculate.**